 The BEC section of the CPA exam covers a wide range of concepts, many of which you may not have covered in typical accounting classes.
 So be sure you’re prepared for questions that may encompass economic concepts, business law, IT and business strategy.
 We suggest brushing up on these topics by finding a CPA exam review course that matches your learning style.

 Above all, don’t underestimate the difficulty of this section.
-Though this section of the exam is considered by many to be the easiest of the four, it still consistently yields the same high fail rate but that doesn’t mean you shouldn’t prepare with the same focus and intent.
-Be sure to ask about our exam Pass Guarantee and Money-Back Guarantee.
+Though this section of the exam is considered by many to be the easiest of the four, it still consistently yields the same high fail rate, but that doesn’t mean you shouldn’t prepare with the same focus and intent.